Pomeranians are attentive energetic, affectionate, lively, intelligent, curious, and playful dogs who know how to charm people.

 You may have heard of German Spitz dogs Keeshond, Grosspitz, Mittelspitz or Kleinspitz?
-The Pomeranian too belongs to this family.
+The Pomeranians too belongs to this family.

 Our devotion to humans means that we get frustrated if we are left to ourselves for a longer period.
 Therefore, it often takes a lot of training to ensure we do not suffer from separation anxiety.
 Training must start from an early age.

-If you have met a Pomeranian in the past, chances are you have noticed that they are overly confident.
+If you have met this dogbreed in the past, chances are you have noticed that they are overly confident.
 The smaller the dog, the louder the bark.
-Pomeranians show little respect for dogs larger than ourselves.
+They show little respect for dogs larger than ourselves.
 In other words: do not be fooled by our modest size.

-By the way, Pomeranians love to learn new things and are considered easy to raise.
+By the way, we love to learn new things and are considered easy to raise.

 As mentioned, we are affectionate towards our owners, but towards strangers, we can be skeptical.
 This quality makes us work well as guard dogs, without us being aggressive for that reason.